NoroffFEU/programming-foundations-ca-siljemogster/README.md

 # Function

-The fuction km explains how many km in total the last 3 trips has been.
+The fuction km (function) explains how many km in total the last 3 trips has been.
 Total km is trip1 + trip2 + trip3.